SRH-Heidelberg-University/Mistral-RAG/README.md

 ### Setup Instructions

 #### Step 1: Clone the Repository
-Clone the Mistral repository to your local machine using the command:
+Use the following command to clone the Mistral repository :
 ```bash
 git clone https://github.com/Tejasree-Reddy/Mistral_Internal_Search.git
 ```

 #### Step 2: Create a Conda Environment
-Navigate to the project directory and create a new Conda environment named `nenv` with Python 3.8:
+Navigate to the project directory and use Python 3.8 to build a new Conda environment called `nenv`
 ```bash
 conda create -n nenv python=3.8 -y
 ```